iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___3.0/report.md

 > Had this app for a little while.
 Always had me in places that ive never been and hardley ever picked up where i actually was.
 Dont really go to a lot of new places so i tried it but now has been deleted<br> :date: __2020-09-15 14:37:38__

 > Shuts down<br> :date: __2020-08-27 14:31:35__

-> Battery not working charging likely from multiple ConVid19 tracker, in DC and other areas people may be running different apps from other states like Virginia and miss encounters...<br> :date: __2020-08-24 10:03:37__